lorenzoongithub/sequential/README.md

 ## How does it compare with other code playgrounds such as codepen or jsfiddle ?

-Those are bigger _beasts_ than sequential: fully fledged solutions covering all aspects of Web Development (HTML, CSS, JavaScript)
+Those are bigger _beasts_ than sequential: fully fledged solutions covering all aspects of Web Development (HTML, CSS, JavaScript).
-Instead, sequential focuses only on JavaScript execution without involving _(as mush as possible)_ any DOM object. sequential also records metadata such as the time and the platform where the snippet was executed (to help execution comparisons)
+Instead, sequential focuses only on JavaScript execution without involving _(as mush as possible)_ any DOM object. sequential also records metadata, such as the time and the platform where the snippet was executed.
 In a sentence: **sequential is not executing code to create a page, is creating a page to show code execution.**